Is everything in your life harder than it needs to be? If so, it could be a result of no-fault thinking. Do this to make your life better.

 Denial equals repetition.

 So, you’ve blamed everyone for your deficits…?
 While this is never wise, many of us still do it.
 Why?
-Well, maybe it stems from always being criticized as a child or maybe you don’t want people to see how insecure you are.
+Well, maybe it stems from always being criticized as a child, or maybe you don’t want people to see how insecure you are.
 Regardless, if deflecting blame has become your go-to, chances are, you will remain locked in a state of denial and this perpetual state of conflict.
+Whatever the case, No-fault thinking is not good for personal growth.

 So then, what can be done?